junajan/mp3-player/README.md

-# mp3-player
+# Online MP3 Player
-Website app for playing mp3 files.
+Website app for playing mp3 files stored directly on the server or on youtube.

-Please see the frontend and the backend part of this app.
+Please see the ~~frontend~~ (not implemented yet) and the [backend](server/README.md) part of this app.